emsert/hackgt7-project/README.md

 - Calculate distance between restaurant and grocery stores near it
 - Log-in Code
 - Way to save receipts and orders for future reference
+- Code for filter (filter by unit price, proximity, ...)